-The mediation process varies from 1 mediator to another.
+The mediation process varies from one mediator to another.
 In most cases parties are placed into separate rooms.
-The rules of the process are explained to each and each provides a summary of the case (either written or verbal) to the mediator.
-The mediator goes back and forth between rooms until common ground is found and issues are hopefully resolved.
+The rules of the process are explained to each side and each side provides a summary of the case (either written or verbal) to the mediator.
+The mediator then goes back and forth between rooms until common ground is found and issues are hopefully resolved.
 A quality mediator has a lot of family law experience and can help guide parties and their attorneys in ways that increase the chances of reaching agreements.
 This is part art and part science.
 Every mediator is different as is every attorney as is every judge.
 Naturally, the facts of each case, including yours, are also unique.

-What is said in mediation is largely confidential and cannot be used against the speaker.
+What is said in mediation is mostly confidential and cannot be used against the speaker.
 This gives both sides the confidence to negotiate fully without negative repercussions.
 A full explanation of this concept is beyond the scope of this article but can be explained by a family law attorney.

 David Anton has been a licensed family law mediator for nearly 25 years.
 In addition, over the last 30 years he has attended hundreds of successful mediations where he was the representative of one of the parties.
 He knows the process well and loves the process.
 He can steer you through your mediation which, statistically speaking, will likely be successful.